Piraty/website/txt/socat-ssl-proxy.md

 albeit in a slightly different use case.

 So finally, the service file roughly look like this:
-It starts an instance of socat that connects the the remote stream and relays the un-TLS'ed http to localhost, which streamripper then happily connects to.
+It starts an instance of socat that connects the remote stream and relays the un-TLS'ed http to localhost, which streamripper then happily connects to.

 	opts=